 Juvenile Diversion: Juvenile Diversion is a non-criminal disposition finding alternative means for youth rather than going through regular court process.
 Alternatives to court might include counseling, community service, and/or restitution.
 Eligible juveniles are between the ages of 7 and 17.
 Diversion is only for first time offenders, and is made on the recommendation of the arresting officer.

 Parent Awareness Programs: Youth & Recreation Services, in collaboration with local agencies sponsors on-going parent programs .
 If there are programs you would like to see please contact Rick Gorman.

 Family And Peer Mediation Services: Our support services staff are often called upon to act as mediators for family or peer issues.The staff at Youth & Recreation Services are trained mediators.

 Holiday Drives: North Andover Youth & Recreation Services, with help from local residents and businesses, supply families in need of assistance with Thanksgiving meals and holiday gifts.
 Each year NAYRS is able to provide over 85 families with full Thanksgiving meals and almost 300 children with holiday gifts.
 More information about our holiday drives can be found here.

 Resource Guide: North Andover Youth & Recreation Services provides an information and referral guide for local therapists and counselors.
 You can view the Resource Guide here, updated September 2017.
 It has also been made available to the Elementary, Middle, and High School Guidance Counselors.
-If you would like to add your agency or practice to our 2018 guide, or if you have any questions regarding our guide, please contact Laura Stevens.
+If you would like to add your agency or practice to our 2018 guide, or if you have any questions regarding our guide, please contact Brenna Carney.